xtrx-sdr/images/README.md

 % test_xtrx -t -l2
 ```

-Output should be like this
+The output should be like this
 ```
 CPU Features: SSE2+ SSE4.1+ AVX+ FMA+
 Master: 31999999.863761; RX rate: 3999999.982970; TX rate: 0.000000